eliowczarek/PCBS-interhemispheric-transfer-of-visuomotor-information/README.md

 ### Instructions

-You can call the function "fcanvas" to put some instruction on one screen between or during a trial
+You can call the function "fcanvas" whenever you want to put some instruction on one screen between or during a trial

     def fcanvas(contents):
         spacing = 100